MacDIYver8/plant-moisture-monitor/README.md

-# 🌱 ESP32 Plant Moisture Monitor - Under development
+# 🌱 ESP32 Plant Moisture Monitor

-An ESP32-based IoT solution for monitoring the soil moisture of your plant, with a live web dashboard and Telegram notifications when it gets too dry.
+An ESP32-based IoT project for monitoring the soil moisture of your plants.
+It features a web dashboard with historical and live data, and sends Telegram alerts when your green friends get too thirsty.

 ---

 ## 🔧 Features

-- 🌡️ **Logs moisture data** with averages for smoother data
+- 🌡️ **Logs moisture data** for two plants (Alfons & Milla) with timestamps
+- 💾 **Stores historical data** using SPIFFS (circular buffer, CSV format)
-- 🌐 **Serves a local website** you can access on your Wi-Fi
+- 🌐 **Serves a responsive local website** on your Wi-Fi network
-- 📊 **Web dashboard** with live-updating graph (Chart.js)
+- 📊 **Web dashboard** with dual graphs per plant: trends and raw readings
-- 💬 **Sends Telegram alerts** when the plant is too dry
+- 💬 **Sends Telegram alerts** when either plant is too dry
+- 🕒 **Production & development modes** for different logging intervals
+- 🔧 **Configurable thresholds**, sensor pins, and logging behavior

 ---

 ## 🧪 Hardware Requirements

 - 1× ESP32 development board
-- 1× Capacitive soil moisture sensor
+- 2× Capacitive soil moisture sensors (1 per plant)
 - Jumper wires
 - (Optional) Breadboard

 ---